 In the nineteenth century, Maxwell found that that explanation of interference so compelling, that he thought it provided good evidence for an ether.
 Light, he urged, must be a displacement in something if it is to have peaks and troughs that can cancel out.
 That something, the carrier of the light wave, is the ether.
 If light were made up of corpuscles, it seemed impossible that one could combine two corpuscles and have them annihilate.

 Manipulated form of http://en.wikipedia.org/wiki/File:Ripple_-_in_rail.jpg

-With the demise of the ether theory, it became clear that something more interesting was at hand.
+With the demise of the ether theory in the early twentieth century, it became clear that something more interesting was at hand.
 The matter of light itself somehow came in a form that it could locally cancel other light waves.
 That sort of interaction was an early indication of the sorts of interactions that would become commonplace in quantum theory.

 This neat division of matter into particle-like and wave-like would not persist.
-The story of the coming of quantum theory is the story of the breakdown of this division.
+The story of the coming of quantum theory in the twentieth century is the story of the breakdown of this division.
 In the sections to come, we shall see how various clues in the observed physical properties of matter showed that this simple division must fail.

 Gases, liquids, solids

 |Discreteness of atomic spectra (and more)